infiyofficial/aseelo-privacy-policy/PRIVACY_POLICY.md

 ## 2. How We Use Information

-Because Aseelo operates locally on your device, we do not use your information for any purpose other than:
+Aseelo uses the information described above for the following purposes:

-- Scheduling and triggering your alarms at the correct times
+- **Alarm functionality** — to schedule and trigger your alarms at the correct times, play your chosen ringtone, and remember your app preferences.
-- Playing your chosen ringtone
+- **Analytics** — to understand how users interact with the App, identify popular features, and improve the overall user experience.
-- Managing your premium subscription status via Google Play
+- **Subscription management** — to verify your premium subscription status via Google Play.
-- Remembering your app preferences

 We do **not** sell, rent, or share any personal information with third parties.